 - you have one or more conditions that put you at risk of serious illness if you catch COVID-19, or

 - your clinician or GP has added you to the Shielded Patient List because, based on their clinical judgement, they deem to you be at higher risk.

 If you are in this group, you will have received a letter from the NHS or from your GP telling you this.
 You may have been advised to shield in the past.

 If you want to find out more about the factors that can make you clinically extremely vulnerable, read the Government guidance.

-What should I do if I have been told I am at high-risk?
+What should I do from 1 April if I have been told I am at high-risk?

 What support is available to me?

-If you have been advised that ou are clinically extremely vulnerable, you may be able to access a range of support including:
+If you have been advised that you are clinically extremely vulnerable, you may be able to access a range of support including:

 Staying physically and mentally well

 It is important to stay healthy despite shielding and staying in touch with people by phone, post or online can help.